-- 8.1 All conditions for halftime shall be equitable (for example if during the halftime, the home team utilizes a locker room or tent, the visiting team shall be provided the same type of space).
-(Revised 4/13) - 8.2 The game administrator shall introduce themselves to the visiting coach during pre-game activities and advise coach of their location during the game.
-(Revised 4/13) - 8.3 The rule to prevent fans from encroaching on participants along the sideline during the game should be strictly enforced by game management.
-(Revised 4/13) - 8.4 When two teams are present each will warm up in the half of the field closest to the assigned team bench area. - 8.5 Protested game status will be determined by the conference commissioner. - 8.6 Game site must meet the requirements of the NCAA Men's Soccer Rule Book, i.e., scorer's table, timekeeper, etc. - 8.7 Pre-game protocol is according to the NCAA Soccer Rule Book (see Appendix E and F). - 8.8 Teams participating in the second game of a doubleheader at a GNAC member site shall have 30 minutes of warm-up prior to starting introductions (this can be reduced by mutual agreement of the head coaches).
+- 8.1.
+All conditions for halftime shall be equitable (for example if during the halftime, the home team utilizes a locker room or tent, the visiting team shall be provided the same type of space).
+(Revised 4/13) - 8.2.
+The game administrator shall introduce themselves to visiting coach during pre-game activities and advise coach of their location during the game.
+(Revised 4/13) - 8.3.
+The rule to prevent fans from encroaching on participants along the sideline during the game shall be strictly enforced by game management.
+(Revised 4/13) - 8.4.
+Host institution shall provide game staff.
+Staff shall include an official scorer, and staff member(s) located between the benches to operate the substitution table. - 8.5.
+When two teams are present, each shall warm-up in the half of the field closest to their assigned team bench. - 8.6.
+Teams involved in the second game of a doubleheader at GNAC sites are to have 30 minutes of warm-up on the game field prior to the start of introductions (this time period can be reduced by mutual agreement of the head coaches). - 8.7.
+Pre-game protocol is according to the NCAA Soccer Rule Book (see Appendices E and F).

-9. CONFERENCE CHAMPION
+9. CONFERENCE REGULAR SEASON CHAMPION

-- 9.1 The conference champion shall be determined based on regular season conference play and be awarded the AQ to the NCAA tournament.
-(Amended 5/10; 10/11) - 9.2 Conference standings will be computed on a basis of three points for a win and one point for a tie.
-The team with the highest point total will be declared the regular season champion.
-Note: in the event there is at least one "no contest" in conference play, the standings will be ordered based on points per game (total points divided by matches played).
-The team with the highest points-per-game average will be declared the regular season champion. - 9.2.1 Prior to finalizing the conference regular-season standings, nullification penalties for the use of ineligible players will be applied according to GNAC Bylaw 6.4 (and the nullification penalty chart approved annually by the GNAC Management Council). - 9.3 If two or more teams tie for first place, they will be declared co-champions.
+- 9.1.
+A championship trophy will be awarded to the regular season champion.
+If two or more teams finish in a tie at the top of the regular season conference standings, co-champions will be declared and each team will be awarded a regular season trophy. - 9.2.
+The winner of the post-season tournament will earn the conference AQ to the NCAA tournament. - 9.3.
+Conference standings will be computed on a basis of three points for a win and one point for a tie.
+The top four teams (based on total points) will advance to the conference postseason tournament.
+Note: should there be at least one "no contest" the standings will not be ordered by the points system but by average points per game (see Appendix B). - 9.3.1.
+Prior to finalizing the conference regular-season standings, nullification penalties for the use of ineligible players will be applied according to GNAC Bylaw 6.4 (and the nullification penalty chart approved annually by the GNAC Management Council). - 9.4.
+Seeding tiebreakers for the conference tournament are listed in Appendices A and B.